 He didn’t pick up – he was screening all strange numbers, he said later – but he called me back a few minutes after I left a message.
 We spoke for a little while about our mutual love of “Batman: The Animated Series.”
 It’s a weird topic, I know, and I’m still not sure how we landed on it.

 But we connected for a moment, and I felt he understood what it was like to grow up sneaking in comics between family obligations and school in a Bangladeshi household.

 When I hung up, I was struck by the thought that I had just spoken to either my future husband or someone who would become a lifelong friend.

 After a few more phone calls, I told my parents that I really liked him.
 They excitedly arranged for us to meet.
 I drove down from Buffalo, and he flew from San Francisco when we met a few months later in my parents’ home.
 By then, I felt like we were compatible, but I wanted to be sure I felt butterflies when we met in person.

 We became engaged the next day.

-It takes a while to realize that that little spark has turned into love.
+It takes a while to realize that the initial, little, spark has turned into love.
 Six years later, I can’t imagine life without my husband.
 Sure, it may not have been the stuff of romantic comedies, but it is real.

 And it is gratifying.

-Love is messy and not always romantic.
-And now I realize how my mother’s love could come after marriage.
+Love is messy, and not always idealistic or romantic.
+And now I realize how my mother’s love came after marriage.

-Sometimes it is practical and comes in the form of putting gas in the tank, paying the bills and loving you when you have a bad day.
+Sometimes it is practical and comes in the form of putting gas in the tank, paying the bills and caring for each other at the end of a bad day.